mpdroog/passdb/README.md

 Why create this?
 - Got tired of vendor lock-ins and cloud B/S;
-- Wanted something simple so I can easily share it between all of my machines;
+- Wanted something simple so I can easily share it between all of my machines with a Git-repo;

 ```bash
 # Add new entry to DB with file github